Toemmsen96/ChatCommands/README.md

 # ChatCommands
 This mod adds some chat commands used with a / by default.

+## Disclaimer
+with "/" as the default prefix this mod may be incompatible with other mods that use this prefix like for example the GameMaster mod

 ## Install
 To install either use a mod Manager or just drag thr ChatCommands.dll into your BepInEx/plugins folder.